k-ojo/PiloFeed/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For any inquiries or contributions, reach out to [Your Email] or open an issue in the repository.
+For any inquiries or contributions, reach out to gideonad4@gmail.com or open an issue in the repository.